 xi.
 OUR RESPONSIBILITIES TO ONE ANOTHER

 The New Testament writers gave many instructions to believers concerning how they were to minister to each other.
 One term in particular was used to convey this special relationship: ”one another.”
-Dr. Gene Getz, in his books Sharpening the Focus of the Church and Building Up One Another, has pointed out that, if all the uses of this special term are studied and categorized, they can be grouped into twelve actions that believers are to perform for one another.
+Dr. Gene Getz, in his books Sharpening the Focus of the Church and Building Up One Another, (see NLC course #??) has pointed out that, if all the uses of this special term are studied and categorized, they can be grouped into twelve actions that believers are to perform for one another.
 These twelve actions are seen by Getz as the outworking of the greatest “one another” exhortation—loving one another.
 In order for you to get an overview of these “one anothers”, the following exercise has been provided:

-Practical opportunity 2
+Practical opportunity -1